Lokesh-Sapkal/CustomisedDBMS/README.md

 ## 🚀 Features

-- Insert new employee records
+- **Insert Records :** Add new employee records to the database.
-- SELECT * or SELECT <field> queries (empid, empname, empage, empaddress, empsalary)
-- Backup database to file
-- Restore database from backup
-- Describe schema command (describe Employee)
-- Console-based table output with field validation
+- **Select Records :** Retrieve employee information based on specified fields.
+- **Backup & Restore :** Save and load employee data to/from a file.
+- **Schema Description :** View the structure of the employee table.

 ---